 - 8.1.1 It is compulsory for all teams to attend the technical interview.
-Teams may take the interview score sheet for reference while preparing their interview. - 8.1.2 During the interview, students will be asked about their preparation efforts.
-The interview format for Primary age group and Secondary age group are different. - a) Primary age group teams are required to present the learning journal and poster for the interview.
-Teams may be asked to present the solution to a specific scenario during the interview. - b) Secondary age group teams are required to give a technical presentation based on the TDP (refer to section 7.2) and present their poster during the interview. - 8.1.3 Interviews will take place in English, if teams require a translator they should inform the local organizing committee by e-mail prior to the event to allow translators to be organized. - 8.1.5 Teams may be asked to have second interview after the Technical Challenge, Round Robin or Finals, if judges consider it is necessary.
+Teams should read he interview score sheet for reference while preparing their interview. - 8.1.2 During the interview, students will be asked about their preparation efforts.
+Teams are required to give a 5minute technical presentation based on the TDP (refer to section 7.1) and present their poster during the interview.
+This should be entirely technical based presentation. - 8.1.3 Interviews will take place in English, if teams require a translator they should inform the local organizing committee by e-mail prior to the event to allow translators to be organized. - 8.1.4 Teams may be asked to have second interview after the Technical Challenge, Round Robin or Finals, if judges consider it is necessary.
 Teams may be asked to submit their source code for the round.
-The source code will not be shared with other teams without the team's permission. - 8.1.6 Team members have to indicate whether he/she will take part in the Technical Challenge (refer to section 8.2) and Best Strategy Challenge (refer to section 8.3).
+The source code will not be shared with other teams without the team's permission. - 8.1.5 Team members have to indicate whether he/she will take part in the Technical Challenge (refer to section 8.2) and Best Strategy Challenge (refer to section 8.3).

-8.2 Technical Challenge (Note: Apply specifically for the World Championship)
+8.2 Technical Challenge (Applies specifically for the World Championship)

 - 8.2.1 The Technical Challenge is to evaluate individual team's capability in AI planning and coding capability.
 The Technical Challenge task will be announced on site.
-Its format may be completely different from the traditional Rescue CoSpace mission.
+Its format may be completely different from the traditional Rescue Simulation (former CoSpace) mission.
 Teams are required to submit the solution within 2 hours. - 8.2.2 It is compulsory for teams to take part in the Technical Challenge.
-During the programming period, students are not allowed to leave the team area. - 8.2.2 Primary age group: All team members are required to work as a team to take part in the Technical Challenge.
-Discussion can be carried out among team members, but they are not allowed to consult mentors or other members who are not participating in the technical challenge. - 8.2.3 Secondary age group: 50% or more of team members are required to attend the Technical Challenge. i.e. minimum 2 members are required for a team of 4.
-Minimum 3 members are required for a team of 5.
+During the programming period, students are not allowed to leave the team area. - 8.2.3 All team members in the Open sub league are required to attend the Technical Challenge.
 Each member will work on the task independently.
 Members are not allowed to consult mentors.
 Members from the same team are not allowed to discuss or share code among themselves.
-The average score will be considered as the team result.

-8.2.4 The Technical Challenge result will be used as the evaluation criteria for the "winner of the round robin" (refer to section 8.5.1) and the "Best Strategy Award" (refer to section 8.5.3).
+The average score will be considered as the team result. - 8.2.4 The Technical Challenge result will be used as the evaluation criteria for the "winner of the round robin" (refer to section 8.5.1) and the

-8.3 Best Strategy Challenge (Note: Apply specifically for the World Championship)
+8.3 Best Strategy Challenge (Applies specifically for the World Championship)

 - 8.3.1 The Best Strategy Challenge is not compulsory for every member.
 Only students aiming for the Best Strategy Award are required to sit in the Challenge. - 8.3.2 Team members can only take part in the challenge as individual candidates.
 Each candidate has to work on the task independently.
 No discussion or sharing code with any member is allowed. - 8.3.3 The task will be announced onsite.
 Candidates will have two and half-hours to complete the task.
 During the programming period, candidates are not allowed to leave the team area.